Who we are

 Criminal background – As part of our obligation to our clients, we have to provide confirmation that we have proof that job applicants have a clean criminal background.
 Therefore we hold copies of police clearance certificates and routinely check the Cayman Islands Court Listings public records to meet our obligations;

-Qualifications – We may hold on file copies of your education transcripts, certificates or professional designations in order to adhere to our contractual obligations to our clients regarding your suitability for a position;
+Qualifications – We may hold on file copies of your educational transcripts, certificates, or professional designations in order to adhere to our contractual obligations to our clients regarding your suitability for a position;

 Photo identification – Such as a copy of the photo page of your passport;

 Information on your personal circumstances such as current and desired salary expectations, bonus and benefits information, desired position, reasons for leaving previous places of employment and reason for seeking a new position, dependents information for health insurance purposes, any adjustments that need to be made for interviews or starting a new position, notice period and availability to interview and start a new position;